 Deep in the rocky mountains of Bagalkot district in northern Karnataka, lies an architectural wonder.
 The tiny town of Badami in Bagalkot district is home to the rock-cut Badami Caves, a complex of Hindu and Jain cave temples.
-The cave temples in Badami are remnants of the Chalukya dynasty that ruled the town from 540 AD and 757 AD.
+The cave temples in Badami are remnants of the Chalukya dynasty that ruled the town between 540 AD and 757 AD.
 The popular cave temples surrounding Lake Agastya are an example of Badami Chalukya architecture and Indian rock-cut architecture.

 The History Of Badami

 According to historical texts, Badami was known by many names.
-The capital of the Chalukya dynasty was also called Vatapi, Vatapipura and Vatapinagari.
+The capital of the Chalukya dynasty was also called Vatapi, Vatapipura, and Vatapinagari.
 The town is located at the exit point of a ravine between some steep mountains of red sandstone.
 According to the ‘Puranas’ (Hindu scriptures), the place derived its name from the wicked demon Vatapi.
 Vatapi and his brother Ilvala had tricked and killed over 9,000 people.
 So the legendary sage Agastya killed the demon brothers using his dharmic powers.

 In 540 CE, Pulakeshi I founded the Chalukya dynasty.
 The king chose Vatapi (Badami), which was protected on three sides by rugged sandstone cliffs, as his capital.
-Between the 6th and 8th centuries, the Chalukyas ruled much of Karnataka, Maharashtra, Andhra Pradesh and Tamil Nadu.
+Between the 6th and 8th centuries, the Chalukyas ruled much of Karnataka, Maharashtra, Andhra Pradesh, and Tamil Nadu.
 Pulakeshi I’s sons, Kirtivarman and Mangalesha, constructed the famous temples in the Badami Caves.

 The Temples In The Badami Caves

-The temples in the Badami Caves were constructed between the 6th and 8th centuries by the Chalukya Kings, Kirtivarman and Mangalesha.
+The temples in the Badami Caves were constructed between the 6th and 8th centuries by the Chalukya Kings, Kirtivarman, and Mangalesha.
 The cave temples are numbered 1 to 4 according to their creation.
 However, the exact date of construction is only known for the temple in Cave 3.
 An inscription in the temple records that King Mangalesha dedicated the temple to Vishnu in Saka 500 (lunar calendar, 578/579 CE).
 The inscription written in Halegannada (Old Kannada) is proof that it’s the oldest firmly-dated Hindu cave temple in India.

 The four cave temples are carved into the steep cliff face, above a man-made lake called Agastya Theertha.
 The temples are carved into the monolithic stone face of the red sandstone cliff.
 The cave temples are connected by over 200 steps carved into the mountain.
 The interconnecting steps have intermediate terraces that overlook the town of Badami and the lake below.
 The temples in Caves 1 to 3 are dedicated to Hindu gods, whereas Cave 4 is dedicated to Mahavira, the founder of Jainism.

 Each of the Badami Cave temples has an entrance with a mukhamantapa (verandah) that is supported by stone columns and brackets.
 The mukhamantapa leads to a maha mantapa (main hall), which is also supported by several columns.
 The main hall leads to the garbha griha (a shrine with an idol of the presiding deity).
 The cave temples are built in the Nagara and Dravidian styles of architecture.
-The caves also have superb sculptures and artwork in the Deccan, Nagara, Dravida and Vesara styles.
+The caves also have superb sculptures and artwork in the Deccan, Nagara, Dravida, and Vesara styles.

 Cave 1 Of The Badami Caves: Dedicated To Shiva

-The first of the caves in the Badami Cave Temples is built 59 feet above ground level towards the north-western part of the hill.
+The first of the caves in the Badami Cave Temples are built 59 feet above ground level towards the north-western part of the hill.
 Cave 1 is dedicated to the Hindu god Shiva.
 The garbha griha (sanctum sanctorum or shrine) has an idol of shiva linga.
 The walls, ceiling and columns of the cave are covered with sculptures and carvings of Shiva and his sons, Ganesha and Kartikeya.
 There are several other sculptures of the goddess Parvati (consort of Shiva) and her different avatars.
 All the sculptures of the gods and goddesses are adorned with carved ornaments.
-The figures are surrounded by borders with reliefs of floral garlands, animals and birds.
+The figures are surrounded by borders with reliefs of floral garlands, animals, and birds.

 Cave 2 In The Badami Caves Complex: Dedicated To Vishnu

 The second cave in the Badami Caves complex is towards the east of Cave 1.
 The second cave temple faces the north and is a mere 64 steps above Cave 1.
 The temple in Cave 2 is dedicated to the Hindu god Vishnu.
-The floor plan in Cave 2 is similar to the first cave, it has a verandah, a main hall and a shrine.
-The walls, ceilings and pillars in the cave are carved and sculpted like those in Cave 1.
+The floor plan in Cave 2 is similar to the first cave, it has a verandah, a main hall, and a shrine.
+The walls, ceilings, and pillars in the cave are carved and sculpted like those in Cave 1.

 The sculptures in the cave depict the various avatars of Vishnu.
-The interior of the cave temple is decorated with friezes which depict stories from Hindu texts, like the ‘Bhagavata Purana’.
+The interior of the cave temple is decorated with friezes that depict stories from Hindu texts, like the ‘Bhagavata Purana’.
 The friezes depict the legends of the samudra manthan (churning of the cosmic ocean) and the birth of Krishna (an avatar of Vishnu) among several others.

 Cave 3 In The Badami Cave Temples: The Largest Of The Cave Temples